aptos-labs/developer-docs/docs/guides/transaction-management.md

 - A transaction manager that receives payloads from an application or a user, sequence numbers from the sequence number generator, and has access to the account key to combine the three pieces together into a viable signed transaction.
 It then also takes the responsibility for pushing the transaction to the blockchain.
 - An on-chain worker, leader harness that lets multiple accounts share the signer of a single shared account.

-Currently this framework assumes that the network builds no substantial queue, that is a transaction that is submitted executes and commits with little to no delay.
+Currently, this framework assumes that the network builds no substantial queue, that is a transaction that is submitted executes and commits with little to no delay.
 In order to address high demand, this work needs to be extended with the following components:

 - Optimizing `base_gas_unit` price to ensure priority transactions can be committed to the blockchain.
 - Further handling of transaction processing rates to ensure that the expiration timer is properly set.
 - Handling of transaction failures to either be ignored or resubmitted based upon desired outcome.

 Note, an account should be managed by a single instance of the transaction manager.
-Otherwise each instance of the transaction manager will likely have stale in-memory state resulting in overlapping sequence numbers.
+Otherwise, each instance of the transaction manager will likely have stale in-memory state resulting in overlapping sequence numbers.

 ### Implementations